nrodemund/sicdb/Scripts/Unpack raw data/Readme.md

 Put data_float_h into the same folder and run unpack.py with python.

 The data is serialized for a good reason, expect this to run for a long time and create a massive csv file.
+As of Version 1.0.4 these are roughly 52 gb uncompressed.